Town and country planning in the United Kingdom

 Town and country planning in the United Kingdom is the part of UK land law which concerns land-use planning.
-Its goal is to ensure sustainable economic development and a better environment.
+Its purported goal is to ensure sustainable economic development and a better environment.
 Each country of the United Kingdom has its own planning system that is responsible for town and country planning, which outside of England is devolved to the Northern Ireland Assembly, the Scottish Parliament and the Senedd.

 In England and Wales, the principal piece of legislation is the Town and Country Planning Act 1990; its counterparts in Northern Ireland and Scotland are the Planning Act (Northern Ireland) 2011 and the Town and Country Planning (Scotland) Act 1997 respectively.
 The planning system in England is under the overall control of the Ministry of Housing, Communities and Local Government.

 History

 Notable figures from UK planning history.
 Clockwise from upper left: Ebenezer Howard, Raymond Unwin, William Morrison, Patrick Abercrombie.

 The term 'town planning' first appeared in 1906 and was first used in British legislation in 1909.

 The roots of the UK town and country planning system as it emerged in the immediate post-war years lay in concerns developed over the previous half century in response to industrialisation and urbanisation.
 The particular concerns were pollution, urban sprawl, and ribbon development.
 These concerns were expressed through the work of thinkers such as Ebenezer Howard and the philanthropic actions of industrialists such as the Lever Brothers and the Cadbury family, and architects such as Raymond Unwin, PRIBA, and Patrick Abercrombie.

 The Housing, Town Planning, etc. Act 1909, the Housing, Town Planning, &c.
 Act 1919, the Town Planning Act 1925 and the Town and Country Planning Act 1932 were initial moves toward modern urban planning legislation.

 By the outbreak of Second World War, thinking was sufficiently advanced that the Ministry of Town and Country Planning was established on 7 February 1943 under William Morrison, the former Postmaster-General.
 During the war, a series of royal commissions looked into specific problems in urban planning and development control.
 These included: